Clues to inside-out quenching in quiescent galaxies at $1.2\lesssim z\lesssim2.2$: Age, Fe-, and Mg-abundance gradients

-For the subsequent spectral rows, we implement the Fourier transform algorithm from \textsc{WiCKED} to identify which rows contain a wiggle.
+For the subsequent spectral rows, we implemented the Fourier transform algorithm from \textsc{WiCKED} to identify which rows contained a wiggle.
 In particular, for rows near the edges, the spectrum is dominated by noise and the S/N is too low to detect a wiggle.
 Additionally, there are certain brighter rows that are not as strongly affected by the undersampling and spectral rectification, and thus do not require wiggle correction.
-For the rows that contain wiggles, we use the chunks and wiggle model fit in the brightest row as a prior to constrain the wiggle in the remaining rows.
-We visually check the fits in each row.
-In cases where these priors do not produce a good fit, we re-fit the rows without a prior.
-Similar to the brightest row, we divide the wiggle model for each row out of each respective spectral row to obtain a corrected spectrum.
-We ensure that flux is conserved during the wiggle correction procedure.
+For the rows that contained wiggles, we used the chunks and wiggle model fit in the brightest row as a prior to constrain the wiggle in the remaining rows.
+We visually checked the fits in each row.
+In cases where these priors did not produce a good fit, we re-fit the rows without a prior.
+Similar to the brightest row, we divided the wiggle model for each row out of each respective spectral row to obtain a corrected spectrum.
+We ensured that flux was conserved during the wiggle correction procedure.
 We show an example of the wiggles and our correction in Fig.~\ref{fig:wiggle_before_after}.